cosmos/ibc/docs/ibc/2_IBC_DESIGN_PRINCIPLES.md

-# 1: IBC Design Philosophy
+# 2: IBC Design Principles

-> This is an explanation of the "design philosophy" of IBC.
+> This is an explanation of the "design principles" of IBC.

 > For an architectural overview, see [here](./1_IBC_ARCHITECTURE.md).